victorZKov/AzureOperationsAgents/README.md

 }
 ```

+### Agent4Auditing
+The function logs audit events in real-time and integrates with SignalR for live updates.

+### Agent5Notifier
+The function processes notification requests and sends notifications via email, SMS, or push notifications.

+### Agent6Decision
+The function orchestrates decision-making workflows and integrates data and actions from other agents.

+### Agent7Learning
+The function logs experiences from Service Bus messages and provides recommendations based on logged experiences.

 ## Terraform Documentation

 The project includes Terraform scripts for provisioning Azure resources required by the agents.
 These scripts are located in the `terraform/` directory and are organized as follows: